 Embedding in the Curriculum

 Across the school, pupils are taught about the effects of environmental change and how their actions can affect the environment.
-With everything from fundraising for the Rainforest Alliance in Form 3 to GCSE Geography, our pupils have environmental issues thoroughly embedded across the curriculum and beyond.
-Our new Wild Wood and Cundall Kitchen Garden alongside our Eco-Warrior enrichment ensure pupils from across the age groups access activities that focus the mind on environmental stewardship questions.
+With everything from fundraising for the Rainforest Alliance in Year 3 to GCSE Geography, our pupils have environmental issues thoroughly embedded across the curriculum and beyond.
+Our Wild Wood and Cundall Kitchen Garden alongside our Eco-Warrior enrichment ensure pupils from across the age groups access activities that focus the mind on environmental stewardship questions.

 The Office Supplies Zero Waste Recycling Programme